 The clash between retail and e-commerce is real.
 Does this mean we are nearing the end of brick-and-mortar?
 Not necessarily so, as physical stores offer benefits that remain untapped for online retailers.
 As the recent Deloitte retail industry report suggests, the convergence of retail and technology is one of the pivots of the industry’s disruption.

 Long gone are the days of provider-centric retail where customers were tied to a limited number of local stores and remained loyal to them because of convenience and the lack of choice.
 Today, in the customer-oriented world, running a successful business is impossible without using varied channels to reach and engage consumers.
+This is also one of the reasons why virtual reality retail has gained significant traction in the past few years, and the adoption of MACH architecture is becoming more popular and widespread.

 By expanding beyond in-store-only services and offering multiple channels for customer engagement, modern retailers can provide consumers with the flexibility to choose the most convenient platform at any given moment.
 In return, retailers gain additional opportunities to connect with diverse audiences at various touchpoints and attract more buyers going forward.